-This is another GoPro compatible mask, allowing you to attach a camera and capture your underwater fun.
-As with all masks of this type, you should not free dive whilst wearing the mask, but you are able to go down to depths of around 10 meters whilst wearing this mask.
+This is another GoPro-compatible mask, allowing you to attach a camera and capture your underwater fun.
+As with all masks of this type, you should not free dive while wearing the mask, but you can go down to depths of around 10 meters while wearing this mask.

-The mask is very easy to adjust with straps and buckles, and the silicone makes the edges soft on your skin.
-The viewing area is 180 degrees and completely panoramic, with anti-fogging and also dry snorkel technology, to stop water from getting inside.
-There are several color options available, and a large range of sizes for your comfort.
+The mask is straightforward to adjust with straps and buckles, and the silicone makes the edges soft on your skin.
+The viewing area is 180 degrees and completely panoramic, with anti-fogging and dry snorkel technology to stop water from inside.
+Several color options and an extensive range of sizes are available for your comfort.

-- Four colors available and a range of sizes
+- Four colors are available, and a range of sizes

 - GoPro compatible